-After brushing up on some of the foundational elements of what goes into your programs, you want to further prepare by avoiding the most common pitfalls of sponsorship programs.
+After brushing up on some of the foundational elements of what goes into your programs, you want to prepare further by avoiding the most common pitfalls of sponsorship programs.
 There is a reason why these are the most common challenges, it is because they are easy to arrive at if you don't remember those three keys to success at the top of this guide.

 You must engage your customers

 For one sponsor involved in NASCAR and Formula 1, they have the opportunity to market their product or service entirely differently to the two very different demographics involved in the respective sports.
-It is a wonderful situation, and allows for some of the best storytelling out there for brands.
+It is a wonderful situation and allows for some of the best storytelling out there for brands.
 The flexibility is valuable, and programs in motorsports cannot afford not to focus on customer engagement in one way or another.

 Know what you are taking on